kent-thompson/webFRAME/readme.md

 + GET and POST do not use authorization becuase a JsonWebToken (JWT) has not been issued.
 This is by design.
 Static pages, for example, usually do not need authorized as well, but can be if desired, with one line of code.

 After Login:
-+ One has to register first of course.
++ One has to register as a user first, of course.
-+ Logging in (/app/api/user/login) shows how JWTs are initially sent and placed in SessionStorage client side (/app/views/login).
++ Logging in (/app/api/user/login) shows how JWTs are initially sent and placed in SessionStorage, client side (/app/views/login).

 + GET requests should send the JWT, and the Engine expects, a JWT, if authorization is desired.
 + POST requests should send the JWT, and the Engine expects, a JWT, if authorization is desired.